 When rebuilding communities after a tragedy, it’s important for us not only to thank our heroes but to acknowledge that they hurt too.
 Your crisis may have been large or small, but you need to remember that they’ve to experience trauma as an everyday occurrence.

 One of the best things you can do for them is to support your community’s first responders by encouraging them to receive professional treatment for job-related trauma.
-There’s no one better for that job than the therapists at Frontline Responder Services, an agency of current and former first responders with lived experience as emergency responders.
+There’s no one better for that job than the folks at Premier Wellness Solutions, an agency of current and former first responders with lived experience as emergency responders.
 Your community’s first responders will have a higher level of comfort when sharing traumatic experiences with a treatment professional who is also a trusted colleague.

 Tragedies will happen again, usually when we least expect them.
 We can count on our first responders to rush to the scene to help.
 Can they count on your support to rush to their aid in their time of need?